Questioning Compulsory Membership

 Gundogs Frankston Australia c 1945

 When the depression hit in the early 1930's, these registration bodies were struggling financially.
 So, the Royal Agricultural Society of Victoria (RASV) offered Presidential and Secretarial services if the dog people agreed to amalgamate the various registration bodies into the already existing Kennel Control Council (KCC).
-They agreed.
-For 56 years this situation remained as an all-male affair, with its Committee 'appointed' (but in reality rubber-stamped') by the RASV, itself also an all-male affair.
+For 56 years this situation remained in Victoria as an all-male affair, with its Committee 'appointed' (but in reality rubber-stamped') by the RASV, itself also an all-male affair.
 By 1990, this situation became socially unacceptable and, based on my personal Equal Opportunity case, the KCC became the democratically elected VCA.
 Co-incidentally, the RASV also suddenly appointed women into its ranks!

 KCC Park, Skye, Indoor Pavilion